 Brahms' Ghost Piano Trio

 Mary formed the Brahms' Ghost Trio in 2014.
-The name “Brahms’ Ghost” gives a nod to influential composers who might have ‘haunted’ Brahms, as well as to composers since Brahms who might feel they work forever in his shadow: Brahms’ Ghost renders faithful and engaging performances of classical masterpieces, as well as gives voice to lesser known works and new commissions.
+The name “Brahms’ Ghost” gives a nod to influential composers who might have ‘haunted’ Brahms, as well as to composers since Brahms who might feel they work forever in his shadow: Brahms’ Ghost sought to render faithful and engaging performances of classical masterpieces, and gave voice to lesser known works and new commissions.
 In March 2016, the trio toured California over ten days, performing and teaching at schools and universities.
 Their concert program included a newly commissioned piece by their composer-in-residence, Josh Rodriguez.
 The new piece, "That Crazed Girl Improvising," was well received by enthusiastic audiences.
-The trio consists of Marilyn Marks Taylor on violin, Robert Nicholson on cello, and Mary Vanhoozer on piano.
-To find out more about upcoming concerts and programs, please visit: https://www.facebook.com/brahmsghosttrio/?hc_ref=PAGES_TIMELINE

 Rooted and Renewed